Summer Law Intern Program - Conditions of Employment

 How long do summer internships last?

-Compensated summer internships are usually appointments not to exceed 90 days, however, some components may permit shorter periods.
-Appointments for less than 90 days do not accrue annual or sick leave.
+SLIP-Pathways summer internships may not exceed 90 days, however, some components may permit shorter periods.
+SLIP-Law Clerk internships have flexible durations.

-Most but not all of the components allow summer interns to split their summer between Justice and other employers or between two Justice components.
-If you are interested in splitting a summer, you should ask your component contact about its policy for splitting summers and about the required minimum numbers of weeks when you receive your offer.
+Some SLIP-Pathways components are willing to split their summer with other employers.
+If you are interested in splitting a summer, you should ask the component contact about its policy when you receive an offer.

 Does Justice require employees to take a drug test?